-This Plan has been prepared following a period of consultation which took the form of public displays, open days, meetings with stakeholders and service providers, written submissions, briefing sessions for Elected Members, and the preparation of a Chief Executive's Report on submissions received at the Pre-Draft stage.
+This Plan has been prepared following 3 periods of consultation which took the form of public and virtual displays, open days, meetings with stakeholders and service providers, written submissions, briefing sessions for Elected Members, special Council meetings and the preparation of 3 Chief Executive's Reports on submissions received.

 The process of reviewing the 2016-2022 County Development Plan and preparation of the new Plan formally commenced in January 2020 with an eight-week Pre-Draft public consultation phase.
 A 'Have your Say' public consultation document was prepared and widely circulated, and six open days were held, one in each Electoral Ward in the County.
 Submissions were invited, and the Executive prepared a Chief Executive's Report summarising these submissions and making recommendations on what should be contained in the Draft Plan.
 A special Council meeting was held with the Elected Members of the Council and a number of Directions were issued requesting strategic matters to be addressed in the Draft Plan.